T7r1/MapHub/README.md

 # MapHub
-A 3D mapping system using drones and image capturing
+A 3D mapping solution using drones and image capturing